Ends on 7/31/2016

 · Writing and delivering introductions of faculty and visiting writers at nightly open-to-the-public literary events.

-· Maintaining the conference social media outlets.
+· Maintaining the conference social media outlets before and during the conference.

 · Creating a daily newsletter for participants.